-Students in Years 3-6 are invited to participate in the iPad BYO program.
-Norman Park parents are not to communicate with students on their iPads (messages) during the school day.
-Please phone the school office.
+Students in Years 3-6 are invited to participate in the iPad Bring Your Own Device (BYOD) program.
+Norman Park parents are not to communicate with students through their student iPads (calls or messages) during the school day.
+Please phone the school office if you need to pass on a message.

-Students have access to, and are encouraged to participate in online STEM learning.
+Students have access to, and are encouraged to participate in online STEAM learning.